Easter84/accounting_rust/README.md

 * Fixed a infinte loop issue.
 * Fixed a logic problem with the sub menus not loading properly.
 * Refactored the handling of user input to keep with single responsiblity concepts.
+* Refactored main.rs and placed all user input, and options logic into their own dir.
+* Refactored main.rs and placed all views into their own dir.